Piebald madtom

 The piebald madtom (Noturus gladiator) is a species of madtom catfish that is found in seven river systems in the Tennessee and Mississippi coastal tributaries.
-The most common systems N. gladiator is found in are, the Hatchie River, Obion River, and Wolf River.
-This species is very susceptible to environmental changes including flow regimes, siltation in nesting sites, and poor environmental quality.
-The Noturus catfish reproduces from February to September and females reach sexual maturity in only one year.
-Current management strategies for this recently discovered species haven't been completely developed yet, but could be comparative to the management of other madtom species.
-Siltation in the southern portions of the rivers, inhabited by Noturus gladiator that comes from the northern aspects of the waterways is causing stress on the reproductive success due to nest suffocation.
+The most common systems the species is found in are the Hatchie River, Obion River, and Wolf River.
+This species is very susceptible to environmental changes, including flow regimes, siltation in nesting sites, and poor environmental quality.
+The Noturus catfish reproduces from February to September, and females reach sexual maturity in only one year.
+Current management strategies for this recently discovered species haven't been completely developed yet, but could be comparable to the management of other madtom species.
+Siltation in the southern portions of the rivers inhabited by Noturus gladiator that comes from the northern aspects of the waterways is causing stress on the reproductive success due to nest suffocation.
 There are records as close as twenty years ago showing the species inhabiting multiple other rivers around the areas it currently inhabits.
-This could be a sign that the species is in a decline.
-There should be population surveys done on the existing habitat and water quality surveys done in the inhabited areas as well as the uninhabited neighboring areas to see what the limiting pollutant might be in the water causing habitats to shrink.
-The area that this species inhabits needs to be managed in a way that could see a resurgence in gladiators numbers.
+This could be a sign that the species is in decline.
+There should be population surveys done on the existing habitat and water quality surveys done in the inhabited areas, as well as the uninhabited neighboring areas, to see what the limiting pollutant might be in the water, causing habitats to shrink.
+The area that this species inhabits needs to be managed in a way that could see a resurgence in the numbers of this species.

 Geographic distribution

-Norurus gladiator has a relatively small range only including a few of the Mississippi River drainages coming out of Tennessee and Mississippi.
+Noturus gladiator has a relatively small range, only including a few of the Mississippi River drainages coming out of Tennessee and Mississippi.
 This range also includes the Yazoo and Big Black River systems in central Mississippi, but has not been collected in the Yazoo River since 1978, or the Big Black River since 1983.
-To the north it occupies the Hatchie River, Obion River, and Wolf River.
-The species is believed to have inhabited a broader range at one time, but due to siltation from river based transport, construction, and farming.
-Gladiator occurred in the Loosahatchie River, but has not been found since 1954.
-It is thought to have once occupied the Forked Deer drainage, but no longer after channelization of this system.
+To the north, it occupies the Hatchie River, Obion River, and Wolf River.
+The species is believed to have inhabited a broader range at one time, but due to siltation from river-based transport, construction, and farming, it has been reduced.
+In the past, it was present in the Loosahatchie River, but has not been found since 1954.
+It is thought to have once occupied the Forked Deer drainage, but no longer does after the channelization of this system.
 Most of the remaining populations have been pushed to sites of the rivers with lower human densities and clearer flowing water.
-At one point N. gladiator was lumped with another species of Noturus, but recent molecular testing made it able to become its own species.
-The dorsal spine structure of N. Gladiator had to be studied to determine if it was its own species.
+At one point, N. gladiator was lumped with another species of Noturus, but recent molecular testing made it able to become its own species.
+The dorsal spine structure of N. gladiator had to be studied to determine if it was its own species.
 This finding limited the range of N. stigmosus to only the northern portion of its formerly known range and gave the southern range to N. gladiator.